tunmsk/nextgen-facebook/readme.txt

 	* Tumblr
 	* Twitter
 	* WhatsApp (for Mobile Devices)
-* A stylesheets editor for each social sharing button locations (content, excerpt, shortcode, widget, etc.).
-* Include / exclude each social sharing button based on the viewing device (desktop and/or mobile).

 <blockquote>
 <p>Download the Free version from <a href="http://surniaulula.github.io/nextgen-facebook/">GitHub</a> or <a href="https://wordpress.org/plugins/nextgen-facebook/">WordPress.org</a>.</p>